pragipmr/server/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_2019_on_Azure_VMs.md

     >**Note**: This is expected because the Azure VM is currently not accessible from internet and doesn't have an NSG associated with its network interface.

+    >**Note**: It might take about 10 minutes for the VM to appear in the Unsupported tab.
+You may continue with the next exercise.

 ## Exercise 5: Configuring Windows Server 2019 security in Azure VMs

 ### Task 1: Create and configure an NSG